ArteryTek/AT32F425_Firmware_Library/utilities/at32f425_boot_memory_ap_demo/read_write_boot_memory/readme.txt

           boot memory and read from same address, then compare them. if the test is passed, the three leds will turn on.

+  for more detailed information. please refer to the application note document AN0066.